JuanMiguelDiaz/VocTrainer/README.md

 ## Prerequisites
-* To VocTrainer you need Python 2.7 which is pre-installed on every Mac.
+* To use VocTrainer you need Python 2.7 which is pre-installed on every Mac.
 Note that Python 3 won't work as the program uses Pyhton 2.7 features like `raw_input`
 * Basic command-line skills.
 If you never used your Terminal, check out the basic commands [here](https://github.com/0nn0/terminal-mac-cheatsheet#core-commands) and your are good to go.

 ## How to start it